Posted on: 16 August, 2018 - 10:17

 The Guest Wireless service is available for AUS visitors, guests, and conference attendants.

 Step 1 Connect to AUS_Guest wireless network.
-Approach the IT Service Desk or Technical Support team in the academic areas to get the password required for this step.
+Approach the IT Service Desk or College IT Support to get the password required for this step.

-Step 3 Enter the voucher code received via SMS and click Continue.
+Step 3 Enter the voucher code received via SMS and click "Log In".

 Step 4 Your enrollment is complete.
 No additional steps are required and you should now be connected to the Internet.

-NOTE: Please note that the voucher code is valid for 7 days and can be used for up to two devices.
+NOTE: The voucher code is valid for 7 days and can be used for up to two devices.

 - In order to comply with certain local laws and regulations, access to some online content will be either limited or unavailable.
 This includes, but is not limited to, a number of social media and video streaming websites.